nestordemeure/anagram_design/README.md

 ### Cost

+**WARNING:** Those cost informatoins are out of date.
+Trust the code first and foremost.

 Each node type contributes to cost metrics:
 - **Hard splits** (primary = secondary): No edge adds 1 to both `nos` and `hard_nos`
 - **Soft splits** (primary ≠ secondary): No edge adds 1 to `nos` only